Scifabric/pybossa/doc/user/overview.rst

 * audio_url: raw link to the video file, which can be used inside an HTML 5 <video> tag and supports CORS.

-The tasks created with the Dropbox importer are ready to be used with the template project presenters available in PyBossa, as they include the described fields.
+The tasks created with the Dropbox importer are ready to be used with the template project presenters available in PYBOSSA, as they include the described fields.

 Thus, importing your images from Dropbox will allow you to immediately use the image pattern recognition template with them; importing videos, audio files or